twonoise/mightymic/README.md

 > Isn't "Larger size = lower losses" rule wrong and should be opposite?

 No. Every electric, electronic, and radio frequency appliances, are suffered from this.
-Larger is better and more effective always; however, there is **not possible** to make cavity resonators (= filters) for GHz and THz larger than wavelength allows, sadly.
+Larger is better and more effective always.
+Don't worry if tiny power from membrane is not enough to drive palm sized transformer: it will.
+Btw, however, there is **not possible** to make cavity resonators (= filters) for GHz and THz larger than wavelength allows, sadly (oh, sorry for off-topic).

 Well, hopefully, there are two good news:
 1. Typical microphone (let's take regular SM58: it will be fake most probably, anyway we can't obtain correct one) have some space inside of its enclosure;